 Importing translation memory

 How do glossaries work?

-After you create of import a glossary you can associate it with a specific project.
-After that whenever a glossary term is detected in the source text, the system will automatically offer the stored translations for that term the same TMs do that.
-So you can accept or decline the suggestion.
+After you create or import a glossary you can associate it with a specific project.
+After, when a glossary term is detected in the source text, the system will automatically offer the stored translations for the term.
+You can accept or decline the word or phrase suggestion.

 How do glossaries help you?

 Diversity.
-You can have the same term transated differently for different clients as it's stored in different glossaries.
+You can have the same term translated differently for different clients as it's stored in different glossaries.

 Easier collaboration.
 Your translators always have enough context even if they have to switch between multiple projects.